binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 > src/java/org/apache/cassandra/service/StorageProxy.java, line 554

-If there are no exceptions (most of which mark their own metrics), then **addNano** is called, which ends up adding the measured latency to the Histogram, which itself updates the sample pool internally.
+If exceptions occur, most of them mark specific metrics to denote their occurrence.
+In all cases, **addNano** is called by the **finally** block, which ends up adding the measured latency to the Dropwizard Histogram.
+The Histogram in turn updates the sample pool internally.
 Cassandra's own EstimatedHistogram also gets the update, but tracing that path is an exercise for the reader.

+At this point I should note that there's a lot of information in the latency sample...not only successful writes, but also unsuccessful ones with any type of exception, which may mean several different modes in the resulting data.
+Unfortunately, in practice this means that the resulting metrics aren't always terribly useful at describing the what's actually going on with the sample because there's too little information!

+For example, I can only get 50th, 75th and 99th percentile from my Datadog implementation.
+I can't modify its configuration, and even if I could, JMX would only allow me to add 95th and 99.9th, which still isn't enough.
+In practice, the graph of these points over time is dominated by the 99th percentile, which dwarfs the others and makes 50th and 75th look identical.
+That's because we have been seeing high exception rates in the writes, which puts 50th and 75th in a small band of good, performant write values, while the 99th is way out in the tail of the bad write values.

+To address this, I've started pulling the EstimatedHistogram results directly from JMX, which contains 90+ buckets and provides a granular enough picture to see all of the modes in the distribution.
+I've only started playing with this, and visualization (not to mention data collection) is difficult, but because the different write latencies (success, failure modes) aren't available separately, this seems to be the only way to inspect the data usefully.

 With that, you should have a shot at tracing down the exact behavior of any of Cassandra's published metrics!